0 Items

 • Cover the finished sheet with a propagator to protect the domes from dust during curing.
 Alternatively, you can use one of our work surfaces to cover the sheet.

-• Domes are usually touch-dry within 4-6 hours in ideal conditions, allowing you to handle the labels.
+• Domes are usually touch-dry within 4–6 hours in ideal conditions, allowing you to safely handle the domed pieces.

 • Full curing takes approximately 24 hours, ensuring the resin has completely hardened and reached its maximum durability.